arkap/package-ovsd/Readme.md

-# ovsd package for OpenWRT
+# ovsd package for OpenWrt

 This is an OpenWrt feed repository for [ovsd](https://github.com/arkap/ovsd.git).
 Ovsd is an external device handler for Open vSwitch to be used with the external device handler extension for netifd.